Salesforce Documents

 - Reports show clause usage and amendment frequency—data legal teams love.

-Good AI assist suggests safer or stronger wording, flags missing clauses, and explains the impact of a change.
+Good Smart assist suggests safer or stronger wording, flags missing clauses, and explains the impact of a change.
 It does not generate legal advice or sign off on jurisdiction-specific issues.
 The pattern is "assistant for the drafter, not judge."

 Saving and rendering as one flow